jkittley/Arduino-Websocket-Webpage/README.md

 In this tutorial we show how a Raspberry Pi serving webpages can present live data streamed from a connected Arduino.
 Why?
 Well this project came about when I was designing an [outreach project](#footnotes) for Exeter University.
 We needed to present live data streams on a large public display.

-We began with the following observations: Arduino's are excellent for quick hardware hacks and HTML5 technologies are ideal for fast visualisation development as there are so many free libraries.
+We began with the following observations: Arduinos are excellent for quick hardware hacks and HTML5 technologies are ideal for fast visualisation development as there are so many free libraries.
 This project provides a kind of black-box setup, where strings (JSON encoded data) outputted from the Arduino are piped (via a web socket) to the browser and replies fed back.

-## To make things simpler the tutorial is divide into the following section:
+## To make things simpler the tutorial is divided into the following sections:

 1. [Setup the Pi](#basic-raspberry-pi-setup)
 2. [Flask web server setup](#flask-web-server-setup)